 Remember these classic hits?
-Well, they were all first recorded by someobody else.
-Or, in many cases, recorded by somebody else before THAT!
+Well, they were all originally recorded by somebody else!
+Or, in many cases, recorded by somebody else before THAT...

 Blondie - Hanging On The Telephone

 This huge tune kicked off the massively-popular Blondie album Parallel Lines and was a Top 5 hit in the UK.
 But while many thought Deborah Harry had come up with this classic, it was actually a cover of a song by LA punk band The Nerves.
 Hanging On The Telephone led off The Nerves' one and only EP in 1976 and was written by guitarist Jack Lee.
 While the band fizzled out by 1978, Blondie were on their way to stardom and even covered another of Lee's songs, Will Anything Happen.

 This rebel-rousing tune suited the image of Joe Strummer and The Clash perfectly when they used it as the lead track on their Cost Of Living EP.
 The record was issued in May 1979, just as Margaret Thatcher was elected Prime Minister and the UK was struggling through a period of unrest.
 However, the song was made famous in 1966 by The Bobby Fuller Four, but even that was a cover - I Fought The Law was originally written back in 1958 by Sonny Curtis and recorded when he joined The Crickets following the death of Buddy Holly a year later.

 If you thought that Bjork had caught the mood of a big band standard just right with this 1995 single, then you're spot on.
 It's Oh So Quiet was originally recorded in 1851 by Betty Hutton, best known for playing the lead in the movie musical Annie Get Your Gun.
 But again, that was a cover of a German song - Und Jetzt Ist Es Still, first recorded in 1948 by Horst Winter.